 Essential Oil Dilution

 Some essential oils can be applied “neat” or undiluted, straight from the bottle.
 Most oils, particularly “hot” oils such as cinnamon, oregano, thyme, cassia and clove, you will want to dilute with a carrier oil before application.

 Pure, undiluted oils will absorb very quickly into the skin.
 Using a carrier oil will help you massage the oil into a larger area, and slow absorption into the skin.
 It will also help to avoid using more than is necessary, potentially wasting your precious oils.
 Diluting to 10% – 50% will not reduce the efficacy of an oil – so when in doubt, dilute.

-Essential oil dilution is usually specified in terms of either a percentage or a number of drops to be added to an amount of carrier oil.
+Essential oil dilution is sometimes specified in terms of either a percentage or a number of drops to be added to an amount of carrier oil.
 The chart helps to convert from percentage to the number of drops of essential oils required.

 Whole coconut oil is solid at room temperature and has long unsaturated fatty acid triglycerides.
 This oil has a high percentage of completely saturated triglycerides (no double bonds).
 When the smaller fatty acids and long-chain triglycerides are separated from the whole coconut oil, it leaves only saturated fats or a fraction of the whole oil.
 This is then known as “Fractionated Coconut Oil.”